-Charing Primary School is a member of Aquila the Diocese of Canterbury Academies Trust (hereafter referred to as the Trust).
-Our school aims to meet its statutory obligations when responding to complaints.
-This policy has been written with a view to the trust's values of Connect, Learn and Hope to our school values of Compassion, Friendship, Forgiveness, Resilience and Hope.
+Aquila the Diocese of Canterbury Academies Trust (hereafter referred to as the Trust) and their schools aim to meet their statutory obligations when responding to complaints.
+This policy has been written with a view to the Trust's values of Connect, Learn and Hope alongside the individual school values.